biocore-ntnu/chip_seq_pipeline/docs/heatmaps.rst

 .. code-block:: yaml

    tss_distance_gene: 3000
-   tss_distance_exon: 500
+   tss_distance_other: 500

-The setting tss_distance_gene will be used for all region names that contain "gene" in the name, otherwise the setting tss_distance_exon will be used.
+The setting tss_distance_gene will be used for all region names that contain "gene" in the name, otherwise the setting tss_distance_other will be used.

 How the heatmaps are produced
 -----------------------------